Knowledge Base

 The external knowledge base is the publicly available content on digital channels for customers to view.
 This provides self-service capabilities & customers can solve their own problems at their convenience.

-A knowledge management system provides multiple benefits for different facets of your organization.
+A knowledge management system provides multiple benefits for different facets of organization.
 It works like an interlinked web.
-This means that the software thinks of all the essentials of your business.
+This means that the software thinks of all the business essentials.

 We can look at a few benefits of this system in the following areas: